mzipay/Aglyph/doc/source/get-started.rst

 --------------------------------------------------------------

-The sample code for this tutorial can be downloaded :download:`here <../../resources/movielisterapp-basic.zip>`.
+The sample code for this tutorial can be downloaded :download:`here <../../resources/movielisterapp-basic.zip>` (or find it under the *examples/* directory if you cloned the `Aglyph Mercurial repository from BitBucket <https://bitbucket.org/mzipay/aglyph>`_).
 Extract the ZIP archive to a temporary location and navigate into the application directory::

     $ unzip movielisterapp-basic.zip